 pjr was born and raised in the Niagara Region.
 After some time spent in the army and working in his Dad's steel shop, he ultimately earned his BSc. from Brock University in 2000.
 He obtained his PhD in 2004 from Dalhousie University under the supervision of Dr. Neil Burford and then completed an NSERC PDF at the University of Toronto with Dr. Ian Manners.
 Now he spends his time trying to keep pace with his own research crew at Western University and his family in Stratford, ON. pjr's sports of choice are Mon. and Fri.
 6 am squash games and practicing yoga in the hot room.
 And because he is civilized, pjr does indeed enjoy olives.

 Originally from Toronto, Vanessa moved to London Ontario to get her B.Sc. in chemistry at Western.
 She likes rowing, flipping tires and skipping around the chemistry building.
-She does not like olives, but will eat them reluctantly if they are cooked into something delicious.
+She never used to like olives, but has recently acquired the taste and felt a compulsive need to update the website accordingly.

 Tristan Harrison is originally from a small city in Southwestern Ontario called Sarnia.
 He graduated from the University of Western Ontario in 2015 with an Honors B.Sc. in Chemistry.
 He did his fourth year thesis with the Ragogna and Gillies groups and then continued with them and is in his first year of his M.Sc.
 He enjoys playing hockey, snowboarding and wakeboarding in his spare time.
 He does like olives, especially the green olive.